Jacob-Barhak/FairTournament/README.md

 The inputs are:
 * TeamSizes - this list defines team sizes.
 For example the e=above example would show [2,2]
 * MaxRounds - an integer defining the maximum number of rounds in the tournament
-* RandomSeed - an optional parameter to set Random seed of computations - is missing timer is used
+* RandomSeed - an optional parameter to set Random seed of computations - if missing timer is used

 The output is: